-Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?
+What is Bag Valve Mask: When and How to Use BVM Ventilation

 What is BVM: Bag valve mask (BVM) is a hand-held device that provides manual ventilation to a patient who is not breathing or breathing inadequately.